 Getting your daily dose of fruits and veggies is even more important than you thought it was.
 Not only is colorful produce healthy and low-cal, but it’ll often contain flavonoids, a plant compound that can stave off weight gain.
 A recent study in the British Medical Journal found that out of 124,000 middle-aged and older people, those eating a flavonoid-rich diet had more success maintaining their weight than those who didn’t.
 Get a liquid boost of the stuff with a glass of green tea; it’s full of flavonoids as well.

-You probably wouldn’t think body maintenance has anything to do with sitting in front of your computer, but it does.
+You probably wouldn’t think body maintenance has anything to do with sitting in front of your computer or looking at your phone, but it does.
 A little screen time goes a long way when you engage in interactive weight management websites.
 According to a study published in the Journal of Medical Internet Research, consistently logging on and recording food records, activity levels, and the number on your scale once a month for almost three years resulted in maintaining the most loss.
 To be more specific, these active users kept off an average of 9 out of 19 pounds they lost in the first place.

 Maintenance is hard, but we’ve got good news!
 You don’t have to do it alone.
 A study in Annals of Internal Medicine found that low-intensity interventions could help obese outpatients who had just lost 16 pounds hold onto the progress they’d made.
 For 56 weeks, participants spoke to intervention contacts in group visits at first, then over the telephone with less and less frequency.
 By the end of the study, they weren’t in contact with anybody at all but still managed to only regain an average of 1.5 pounds.
 Those who hadn’t had any intervention contacts regained over three times as much weight.
 So whether you participate in a program or phone a friend, find people who can hold you accountable as you work to maintain your success.